jsphwllng/internet_monitor/README.md

 ![a robot with two wifi bars coming out of its antenna](https://raw.githubusercontent.com/jsphwllng/internet_monitor/master/image/internet_monitor.png "roboto")
-# A tool to monitor internet speeds then return them in a CSV format
+# A tool to monitor internet speeds and record them

 ## to do
 * <strike>monitor internet speed and write to a csv fille</strike>